mirajp1/FBBirthdayPostsReplier/README.md

-# Ruby Script to thank your birthday wishes on Facebook in one click automatically
+#Script to thank your birthday wishes on Facebook

+Used Ruby 2.1.5

 # Guide